 These handouts provide a general idea of some of the annual costs associated with owning a feline or canine throughout it's life.

-Cost of caring for a kitten in it's first year (2016)
+Cost of caring for a kitten and adult cat (2017) (PDF)

 Types of pet insurance coverage